 A thrombosis is a blood clot in a vein or artery.

-If a thrombosis happens in a coronary artery it prevents the blood supply from reaching the heart muscle.
+If you get a clot in a coronary artery, it prevents the blood supply from reaching the heart muscle.
 This may cause a heart attack.

 Content supplied by the NHS and adapted for Ireland by the HSE